Indiana Wesleyan University: Rankings

-Main campus
+Campus

-Indiana Wesleyan University has a 350 acre main campus in Marion, Indiana.
-Since 1990, nearly $250 million has been spent on new construction and renovation, and the campus is valued in excess of $360 million.
-In the past 30 years, over 50 construction projects have been completed, including more than 15 residence facilities and 16 academic/administrative buildings, along with 11 adult and professional studies structures around the Midwest.
+Indiana Wesleyan University has a 350 acre main campus in Marion.
+Since 1990 nearly $300 million has been spent on new construction and renovation, and the campus is valued in excess of $400 million.
+In the past 35 years, over 50 construction projects have been completed, including more than 15 residence facilities and 17 academic and administrative buildings, along with 11 adult and professional studies structures around the Midwest.

 Of special note are the university's student residence facilities, including 9 dormitories (all built since 1990) and several apartment structures.
 IWU was ranked #1 in the 2018 "Best College Dorms in Indiana" list and #16 on the United States list.
+Niche.com also ranked IWU's dorms #1 in Indiana in 2022.
 The university is unique from most colleges in having air conditioning in every room and no community showers in any facility on campus.

-The university built the $22 million Chapel Auditorium (where chapel services are held three days a week), which was dedicated in January 2010.
+In 2010 the university completed the $22 million Chapel Auditorium (where mandatory chapel services are held three days a week).
 With 3,800 seats, it is one of the largest theaters in the Midwest.
 As one of the largest facilities of its kind in the nation, it was designed to attract major events to Marion, such as musical artists, speakers, and conventions.
-Visiting artists have included Relient K, Switchfoot, the Gaither Vocal Band, Michael W. Smith, and Lauren Daigle.
+Visiting artists have included Relient K, Switchfoot, the Gaither Vocal Band, Michael W. Smith, Lauren Daigle and Lecrae.

-In 2016, IWU broke ground on a 2,500 seat, state of the art football stadium that cost approximately $9 million.
-Wildcat Stadium was completed prior to the 2018 football season.
+In 2018 the university completed 2,500 seat Wildcat Stadium, a state of the art football stadium that cost approximately $9 million.

-Education centers

-IWU National & Global is represented in regional education centers throughout the Midwest in Indiana, Ohio, and Kentucky.
-Site-based classes are held at 14 education centers: Indianapolis North and West, Fort Wayne, Kokomo, Greenwood, Merrillville, and Marion, Indiana; Cincinnati, Cleveland, Columbus and Dayton, Ohio; Louisville, Lexington, and Florence, Kentucky.
+In 2024 the university broke ground on an 80,000 square foot, 2,000 seat indoor arena that will be the new home of the university's basketball programs starting in 2026.
+At a cost of $30 million the "I Am Third Arena" is the most expensive building project in university history and will replace Luckey Arena which was built in 1980.
+It features a unique design, incorporating an existing former dormitory (built in 2004), and will house locker and conference rooms, offices, luxury suites, concessions and a hotel.
+A new state of the art practice facility is also included in the project.